($683) Cost to ship a car from Huntsville, AL to Charleston, SC

 Factors affecting Huntsville to Charleston car shipping costs

-When transporting your vehicle from Huntsville to Charleston, these factors will influence the cost:
+When you’re arranging vehicle transport from Huntsville to Charleston, keep these cost factors in mind:

 Transport method